mhartzel/ffcommander/README.md

 - **-sp** checks if the subtitle is above or below the center of the screen and moves the subtitle in the same direction at the edge of the video.
 Distance from the edge depends on video resolution.
 - **-sr 0.7** resizes the subtitle to 70% of the original size. -sr 1.2 would resize subs to 120 % of the original size.
 - **-st 05:10** start processing at 5min 10 seconds, **-et 05:40** end processing at 5 mins 40 secs, **-f** enables 1-Pass compression that is twice as fast as 2-pass but video quality is worse.
 - Play the resulting file to see if the subtitle is the right size.
-Adjust the number after -sr until you've found the correct size and then process the whole file: **ffcommander -sp -sr 0.65 videofile.mkv**
+Adjust the number after -sr until you've found the correct size and then process the whole file: **ffcommander -s eng -sp -sr 0.65 videofile.mkv**

 ### Mux multiple DVD, DVB or Bluray subtitles in the video file
 - Having multiple (bitmap) subtitles in a file lets you select one when you play the video.
 Example: **ffcommander -sm eng,fra,fin videofile(s)** This muxes English, French and Finnish subtiles into the file(s).